Updated on July 21st, 2023

-Along with undergraduate and graduate scholarships for student teachers, there are also grants for future teachers.
-Grants are typically offered by specific agencies and organizations.
-For example, state and federal government college grants are one of the most common forms, though you’ll also see some from colleges and universities, educational organizations, and others.
+Along with undergraduate and graduate scholarships for teachers, there are also grants for future teachers.
+Specific agencies and organizations typically offer grants.
+For example, state and federal government college grants are among the most common forms, though you’ll also see some from colleges and universities, educational organizations, and others.

 The TEACH Grant is a prime example.
 This option works a little differently than some other grant programs, though there are different grants that also use this model.
-After a student completes their education, they have to meet a service obligation associated with the program.
+Essentially, it’s a type of teacher loan forgiveness program.
+After a student completes their secondary education, they must meet a service obligation associated with the program.
 Once they do, the grant is fully funded.
-If they don’t, then it converts into a student loan that requires repayment.
+If they don’t, it converts into a traditional student loan requiring repayment.

-Some college grants for prospective teachers also take the form of fellowships.
-These work slightly differently than scholarships, but they’re also an outstanding source of education funding for undergraduate and graduate students too.
+Some college grants for teachers also take the form of fellowships.
+These work slightly differently than scholarships but are also an outstanding source of education funding for undergraduate and graduate students.

 Here are some more examples of fellowships and grants for future teachers:

 - Ford Foundation Predoctoral Fellowship

 - Golden Apple Scholars of Illinois Program